If you've injured yourself, be sure to take a look at the following details for any cover that you may receive:

 This would mean athletes would be able to utilize their time more effectively, leaving more time for a good warm-up and to activate their muscles prior to training or competing.
 Making sure their bodies are ready for what they are about to be put through would allow for a much more effective injury prevention process.

-Sophie Soleman isa Sports Therapist working at Optimus Health Group in Richmond.
-If you have an ongoing injury that requires taping, come in and talk to Sophie or one of the Optimus Team about a rehabilitation program.
+Sports Therapist's work at Optimus Health Group in Richmond.
+If you have an ongoing injury that requires taping, come in and talk to one of the Optimus Team about a rehabilitation program.